Blendify/blender-manual/blender_docs/manual/render/output/video.rst

 ------------------

 When exporting to many of the common video formats, the rendered RGB(A) images go through a conversion process whereby they are translated to the YCbCr color model.
-Y corresponds to a grayscale representation of the image, Cb and Cr contain data for the blue and red channels respectively.
+Y corresponds to a gray-scale representation of the image, Cb and Cr contain data for the blue and red channels respectively.
 Green is encoded into the Y and Cb, Cr channels with some clever math.